Richard Newman (English cricketer): Cricket

 Harding Newman is known to have played cricket between 1773 and 1793.
 He played in 19 matches which are now considered to have first-class cricket status, playing his first known matches in 1773 for a Kent side against one from Surrey.
 Most of his known cricket was played after 1785.
-He played matches for the White Conduit Club and then for Marylebone Cricket Club (MCC) following it's foundation in 1787, and for Hornchurch Cricket Club and early Essex sides.
+He played matches for the White Conduit Club and then for Marylebone Cricket Club (MCC) following its foundation in 1787, and for Hornchurch Cricket Club and early Essex sides.
 He was an early member of MCC and scored the first half century at Lord's Old Ground while playing for an Essex XI in the ground's first known match in 1787.

 Harding Newman played 11 first-class matches in 1793, the final year in which he appears on scorecards.
 His final match was for a side he organised himself against one put together by Richard Leigh, played at Navestock Side in Essex.
 This is the only match known to have been played on the ground at Navestock which has been awarded first-class status.